chqzeng/-chqzeng.github.io/index.md

  <a name="AlgaeDriver"/>

 ### 2. AlgaeDriver: assess input features' importance to the output variable
-Use continuous geographic, hydrological, climate, and meteorological datasets as inputs to train neural network(NN) and random forest(RF) models and determine the major environmentl drivers of algae growth in lakes. <BR>
+Use continuous geographic, hydrological, climate, and meteorological datasets as inputs to train neural network(NN) and random forest(RF) models and determine the major environmental drivers of algae growth in lakes. <BR>
-Use Google Cloud Platform (GCP) to extract relative data from its [Earth Engine](https://developers.google.com/earth-engine/datasets) Dataset and run further NN models
+Use Google Cloud Platform (GCP) to extract relative data from its [Earth Engine](https://developers.google.com/earth-engine/datasets) dataset and run further NN models

 <img src="images/AlgaeDrivers.png" width="500" />   <BR>
 AlgaeDriver machine learning model input and output variables